What are the symptoms of COVID-19?

 Student Health is not involved in the VU asymptomatic testing program.
 Please visit the Return to Campus website or call the VU Return to campus helpline at 615-322-4357.

-Will the COVID-19 vaccine be required for school?
+Is the COVID-19 vaccine required by Vanderbilt University?

-If I had one dose of my Covid vaccine at home, can I get the 2nd one at VUMC?
+If I had my COVID-19 vaccines at home, can I get the booster at Student Health?

 If you have had any WHO approved vaccines at home, you can schedule the Pfizer Bivalent COVID booster here at Student Health by calling 615-322-2427.